blade-lang/blade-docs/index.markdown

 <a href="https://github.com/blade-lang/blade/releases/download/v0.0.7/blade-macos-v0.0.7.zip" class="btn btn-gray fs-6 mb-4 mb-md-0 mr-2">MacOS  &nbsp;<span class="fa-brands fa-apple"></span></a>
 </span>

+> - This downloads only support `x86-64` plaforms.
+> - Apple M1 devices should install `Rosetta 2` to run the downloaded application or install from source.
-> This downloads only support `x86-64` plaforms.
-For other platforms, you'll need to install from source (see below for details).
+> - For other platforms, you'll need to install from source (see below for details).

 ## Installing Blade from source